krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Writing a new blog post, playing with flow

 **Thoughts:** Today I wrote blog post about my talk at python belgrade.
 I also added flow typecheck to project that I'm working on.

+## Day 28: January 29, 2018

+**Today's Progress:** Wrote fibonacci sequence solution in JS.
+Updated PR for relay docs.

+**Thoughts:** I cannot belive that I forgot how to implement fibonacci sequence in JS - I implemented them asap (both with recursion & by iteration.